Eduardo Kac

 tk

-Illustration showing Blue Ghost’s selected landing zone, near a volcanic feature called Mons Latreille within Mare Crisium, in the northeast quadrant of the Moon’s near side (always visible from Earth).
+Illustration showing Blue Ghost’s selected landing zone, near a volcanic feature called Mons Latreille within Mare Crisium, which is always visible from Earth.

 tk

 This picture of Mare Crisium was created using images captured by NASA's Lunar Reconnaissance Orbiter.
+Mare Crisium, a more than 300-mile-wide (500-km-wide) basin, is located in the northeast quadrant of the lunar near side.
 Credit: NASA / GSFC / Arizona State University.

 tk